 For your help website, you probably have just 2 conversions:

 - [Preferred] Your customer resolves their issue through reading 1 or more support articles.
-Unlike Medium or CNET, the goal is to solve the customer issue with the fewest number of articles.
+Unlike Medium or CNET, the goal is to solve the customer issue with the fewest number of articles (but not at the expense of having huge articles covering multiple topics).
 Remember, the customer is on your site because they need to be to solve an issue, not because they want to be on the website.